 This study examined data obtained at the University of Szeged in South Hungary between March 2020 and December 2021.
-Unlike most original research studies published so far, we had the opportunity to review data from four waves.
+Unlike most original research studies published so far, we had the opportunity to review data from four waves (49-52).
 During the research period, 358 SARS-CoV-2-positive children aged 0 to 18 years were hospitalised at the University of Szeged's Department of Paediatrics.
-Compared to our time series data, the distribution of the number of cases across time is similar to WHO European coronavirus statistics.
-Children in the age groups evaluated were more exposed to infection during the fourth wave, caused by the Delta variant (B.1.617.2).
-Even though a vaccine against the virus was available, just five children received immunisations in the fourth wave indicating a greater susceptibility of this age group of patients to symptomatic SARS-CoV-2 infection.
+Compared to our time series data, the distribution of the number of cases across time, like WHO European coronavirus statistics (53).

+Children in the age groups evaluated were more exposed to infection during the fourth wave, caused by the Delta variant (B.1.617.2) and had the most infections compared to the second and third waves (Table 2., Figure 6A).
+Even though a vaccine against the virus was available, just five children received immunisations in the fourth wave.
+In the remainder of the discussion, we compare the results of our study with findings from research that has examined the same waves.
+Our findings on the occurrence of the underlying condition are consistent with previous research (Table 3).
+According to Garazzino et al. (2020), 19.6% of infected children in Italy had underlying disease (49).
+Garazzino et al. (2020) and Bialek et al. (2020) also found a higher rate of hospitalised children under the age of one year (62-78.8%), indicating a greater susceptibility of this age group of patients to symptomatic SARS-CoV-2 infection (49, 54).
 However, the higher hospitalisation rate may also be explained by parents seeking medical advice for these children more frequently than older children.
-Our age distribution is consistent with these results (Figure 5C).
+Our age distribution is consistent with these results (Table 2, Figure 6C).